Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity: Introduction

-Clearly, for $m>\dim G$ the Lie group $G$ cannot act $m$-transitively on a connected variety $X$.
-In fact, it cannot act even $4$-transitively on a smooth simply connected variety, due to the following theorem.
+Clearly, for $m>\dim G$ the Lie group~$G$ cannot act $m$-transitively on a variety $X$.
+In fact, due to the following theorem it cannot act even $4$-transitively on a smooth simply connected variety.

-\begin{theorem} ({\rm A.\ Borel} \cite[Th\'eor\`emes 5-6]{Bo}) There is no $3$-transitive action of a real Lie group $G$ on a simply connected non-compact variety, and such $2$-transitive actions exist only on the Euclidean spaces $\RR^n$ ($n\ge 2$).
-There is no $4$-transitive action of $G$ on a compact simply connected variety, and such $3$-transitive actions exist only on the spheres $S^n$ ($n\ge 2$). \end{theorem}
+\begin{theorem} ({\rm A.\ Borel} \cite[Th\'eor\`emes 5-6]{Bo}) There exist no $3$-transitive actions of a real Lie group $G$ on a simply connected non-compact variety, and such $2$-transitive actions exist only on the Euclidean spaces $\RR^n$ for $n\ge 2$.
+There exist no $4$-transitive actions of $G$ on a compact simply connected variety, and such $3$-transitive actions exist only on the spheres $S^n$ for $n\ge 2$. \end{theorem}

-See e.g., \cite{Kr} and \cite{Ti} for a classification of $2$- and $3$-transitive group actions.
-See also \cite{Po3} for algebraic group actions that are transitive on Zariski dense open subsets of cartesian products.
+For a classification of $2$- and $3$-transitive Lie group actions see, e.g., \cite{Kr} and~\cite{Ti}.
+See also~\cite{Po3} for the "generic transitivity" of an action of an algebraic group $G$, i. e. the existence of Zariski open orbits in the Cartesian powers of a given algebraic $G$-variety.

-The infinite transitivity of the full automorphism group is well known for the affine space $\AA^n$ over $\kk$, where $n\ge 2$; see also \cite{AL} and \cite{RR} for an analytic counterpart.
-This phenomenon takes place as well for any hypersurface $X$ in $\AA^{n+1}$ given by equation $uv+f(x_1,\ldots,x_{n-1})=0$, where $n\ge 3$ and $f\in\kk[x_1,\ldots,x_{n-1}]$ is a non-constant polynomial \cite[\S 5]{KZ}.
-In the sequel we call such a variety $X$ a \textit{suspension} over $Y=\AA^{n-1}$.
-In analytic category, similar phenomenons were studied in the spirit of the Andersen-Lempert-Varolin theory \cite{AL}, \cite{Va}, see e.g., \cite{Fo}, \cite{KK1}, \cite{Ro}, and \cite{TV}.
-This concerns, in particular, the infinite transitivity on smooth affine algebraic varieties of certain subgroups of biholomorphic transformations generated by complete regular vector fields, see a survey \cite{KK2}, especially \S 2(B) and Remark 2.2.
+The infinite transitivity of the full automorphism group is well known for the affine space $\AA^n$ over~$\kk$, where $n\ge 2$; see also~\cite{AL} and~\cite{RR} for the analytic counterpart and generalizations.
+This phenomenon takes place as well for any hypersurface $X$ in $\AA^{n+1}$ given by the equation $uv-f(x_1,\ldots,x_{n-1})=0$, where $n\ge 3$ and $f\in\kk[x_1,\ldots,x_{n-1}]$ is a non-constant polynomial \cite[\S 5]{KZ}.
+In the sequel we call such a variety~$X$ a \textit{suspension} over $Y=\AA^{n-1}$.
+In the analytic category, similar phenomenons were studied in the spirit of the Andersen-Lempert-Varolin theory~\cite{AL}, \cite{Va}, see, e.g., \cite{Fo}, \cite{KK1}, \cite{Ro}, and \cite{TV}.
+This concerns, in particular, the infinite transitivity on smooth affine algebraic varieties of certain subgroups of biholomorphic transformations generated by complete regular vector fields, see survey~\cite{KK2}, especially \S 2(B) and Remark~2.2.

-Following \cite[\S 5]{KZ} we are interested here in algebraic varieties $X$ such that the special automorphism group $\SAut (X)$ acts infinitely transitively on the smooth locus $X_{\rm reg}$ of $X$.
+Following~\cite[\S 5]{KZ}, we are interested here in algebraic varieties~$X$ such that the special automorphism group $\SAut (X)$ acts infinitely transitively on the smooth locus $X_{\rm reg}$ of~$X$.
 We show, in particular, that this property is preserved when passing to a suspension.